CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab4.md

 ## Task 2- Example: Set the stage with a high-level goal

+Ask coding-related questions, and GitHub Copilot Chat processes the query to provide relevant answers or code snippets.

 1. In the Visual Studio Code activity bar, click the **GitHub Copilot Chat icon (1)** and select **GitHub Copilot Chat (2)** option to open a chat window.

     ![](../../media/copilotchat.png)